 If you feel you have been unlawfully discriminated against during the admissions process, you may report your concerns to TCU’s Office of Institutional Equity.
 See TCU’s Policy on Responding to Reports of Prohibited Discrimination, Harassment, Sexual Misconduct, and Retaliation.

-The TCU School of Music Artist Diploma applications for Fall 2023 admission is now open.
+The TCU School of Music artist diploma application for Fall 2024 admission is now open!

 TCU’s artist diploma provides intensive study and performance opportunities under the guidance of master teachers in preparation for a performance career.
 This program accepts only the most advanced and gifted performers who demonstrate serious potential to become concert artists through their performance and credentials.

-The artist diploma is a three-year program in Piano and Strings; two-year in Voice/Opera and Winds/Percussion (Please note: The Voice/Opera Artist Diploma program is only seeking mezzo-soprano and tenor applicants for the Fall of 2023), available in a post-baccalaureate track.
+The artist diploma is a three-year program in Piano and Strings; two-year in Voice/Opera and Winds/Percussion available in a post-baccalaureate track.

 An audition is required.
 Admission to the program is allowed only upon the recommendation of the appropriate applied studio faculty and the approval of the Director of the School of Music.